dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/cross-database-macros.md

 ### array_construct
 __Args__:

  * `inputs` (optional): The list of array contents.
 If not provided, this macro will create an empty array.
-All inputs must be the *same data type* in order to match Postgres functionality and *not null* to match BigQuery functionality.
+All inputs must be the *same data type* in order to match PostgreSQL functionality and *not null* to match BigQuery functionality.
  * `data_type` (optional): Specifies the data type of the constructed array.
 This is only relevant when creating an empty array (will otherwise use the data type of the inputs).
 If `inputs` are `data_type` are both not provided, this macro will create an empty array of type integer.

 This macro returns an array constructed from a set of inputs.